benchmark-urbanism/cityseer-api/docs/util/plot.md

 cityseer.util.plot
 ==================

-Convenience functions for crude plotting.
-This module is predominately used for visual verification of behaviour in code tests.
+Convenience functions for basic plotting.
+This module is predominately used for visual verification of behaviour in code tests, however, custom behaviour can be achieved when directly manipulating the underlying [`NetworkX`](https://networkx.github.io) and [`matplotlib`](https://matplotlib.org) figures.

 plot\_nX\_primal\_or\_dual